CptConstantine/RoleByPost/README.md

 ---

+## Features Planned

+- Support for other systems
+- Ability to have multiple characters per discord user
+- System specific commands (ex. starships, travel, and maintenence cost calculations for Traveller)

+---

 ## Contributing

 Pull requests and suggestions are welcome!
 Please open an issue or PR for bug fixes, new features, or system support.

 ---

+## Getting Started

+### Prerequisites

+- Developed on Python 3.12.10
+- A Discord bot token ([how to create one](https://discord.com/developers/applications))
+- [python-dotenv](https://pypi.org/project/python-dotenv/) for environment variable management

 ### Installation for Development